How it works

 Why advertise on your own brand name?

-We will advertise on the hotel’s brand name because of the competition of OTAs such as Booking.com or sometimes even competitor hotels.
+We will advertise on the hotel’s brand name because of the competition of OTAs such as Booking.com or competitor hotels.
 We want to avoid that the user changes his or her mind and books with a competitor or books via a third party.
 The latter will mean you will have to pay a commission to the third party (OTAs), which you will not have to pay when a user books directly on your website.
 This is called brand protection.

 Non Branded campaigns